 Prone to prickly heat?
 Be aware that wetsuits are often tight fitting and made with man-made materials so could aggravate your skin.
 You should also remember that neither a wetsuit, nor a rash vest, will cover the entire body.
 For this reason, water-resistant sun cream should be applied liberally to exposed skin before you get in the water, and reapplied once you get out.

-What are your skin care tips for swimming?
+Want more information about skin care for swimmers?
 Join the conversation on social at @GreenPeopleUK or by commenting in the section below.

 [i] National Eczema Society, 2018